vanngilha/vanngilha/README.md

 ###

-<p align="left">Frameworks and languages that I am looking to improve knowledge.</p>
+<p align="left">Frameworks, languages  and techs that I am looking to improve knowledge.</p>

 ###